abpframework/abp/docs/en/Blog-Posts/2020-06-05 v2_9_Release/Post.md

 OU management is available for both of the MVC (Razor Pages) and the Angular user interfaces.

-> If you are using the MVC / Razor Pages UI and upgrading from an earlier version, you need to add `@volo/identity` (version 2.9.0) NPM package to your `package.json` of the web project.
+> See [this entry](https://support.abp.io/QA/Questions/222/Bugs--Problems-v290#answer-3cf5eba3-0bf1-2aa1-cc5e-39f5a0750329) if you're upgrading your solution from an earlier version.

 ### Chat Module Angular UI